PARADISE OF SWEET WINES!

 LAFAURIE PEYRAGUEY 2001 95p

-What a thrilling botrytised flavours, elegance and finesse.
+What thrilling botrytised flavours, elegance and finesse.
 Incredibly rich, dense and long on the palate.
 A beautiful example of this vintage's potential.

 LAFAURIE PEYRAGUEY 1997 94p